-Once you have created an AI experiment and generated the model, as described at Working with AI experiments, and when deciding to settle with its result, you may choose to publish it so that it can be used in a production environment.
+Once you have created an AI experiment and run the model, as described in Working with AI experiments, if you are satisfied with its results, you can publish it so it can be used in a Production environment.

 Before you continue

-Publishing an experiment means that you are completely sure that the results thrown by that experiment are satisfactory (its accuracy or standard error).
+Publishing an experiment means that you are completely sure that the accuracy or standard error of the results produced by that experiment are satisfactory.

-1. You should publish experiments whose models have been generated against production data (targeting a production-environment Dataset).
+1. Publish experiments whose models have been generated against production data (targeting a production-environment Dataset).

-2. You should be aware that a published experiment will imply use in a production environment, and therefore you will not be able to modify or delete such experiment afterward.
+2. Publishing an experiment makes it available for use in a Production environment, so you will not be able to modify or delete the experiment after you publish it.

-3. You should maintain a published experiment, by periodically training/generating the model.
+3. Maintain a published experiment by periodically training/generating the model.

-As it is common in machine learning capabilities, you need to look after the learning curve of your model so that you ensure it reaches an optimal behavior.
+As is common in machine learning capabilities, you need to manage the learning curve of your model to make sure it reaches optimal behavior.

-4. You should ensure that the data is final and that it doesn't need further preparation once it resides in the Dataset.
+4. You should make sure that the data is final and doesn't need further preparation once it resides in the Dataset.

-This also means that as stated above, using the Generate model frequently will help you to train the model so that it is more reliable, however this does not guarantees that your data is exempt of having high variance or bias.
+Using Run model frequently will help you train the model so that it is more reliable; however this does not guarantees that your data is exempt from having high variance or bias.

-It is usually recommended to have large amount of information in the Dataset in order to produce reliable experiments.
+It is recommended to have large amount of information in the Dataset to produce reliable experiments.

 To publish an experiment, follow these steps: